adam-putland/divido-cli/README.md

 # divido-cli

-A CLI to help divido devs
+An interactive prompt cli to help Divido devs manage services and GitHub Helm updates

-# Definitions

-- Envrionment is like ing-test, it has a helm chart and overrides
-- Charts is a helm chart, it has a list of services
-- Service like portals-web-pub have a version

-# List of things you can do
+All via GITHUB API, grabbed GITHUB_TOKEN from env variable if possible.

+## Usage
+In order to utilize this you're going to need:
+- A GitHub Personal Access token setup and configured on your GitHub profile and local machine

+    - You can setup a token by logged into GitHub, [visit your account tokens page](https://github.com/settings/tokens) visit your account tokens page —> create a new token
+    - The only permissions required is `repo`
+    - Open a new terminal and run `export GITHUB_TOKEN="[TOKEN HERE]"` (no square brackets or quotes)
+    - run `echo $GITHUB_TOKEN` —> verify you see your token

+## Features

-- show services deployed in an environment
+- show services deployed in an environment  (e.g see all services deployed in ING testing)
-- show services in a helm chart
+- show services in a helm chart  (e.g see all services in a specific (v1.31.65) ING Helm chart)
 - diff between helm charts
 - generate changelog between two given helm charts (v1.2.3 -> v1.2.4)
 - bump a service in a helm chart
 - bump a helm chart in an environment
-- override/remove override a service in an environment
-- undo / redo last commands
-- set GITHUB_TOKEN

-All via GITHUB API, grabbed GITHUB_TOKEN from env variable if possible.
-Maybe also an option to set it
+### Features